By the end of every fall I find myself swearing off roses. But at the beginning of every summer to follow, they suck me back in.

 Handling Powdery Mildew

 Either of the fungicides recommended for the previous fungal issues will help to treat powdery mildew.
-Any product containing Mancozeb will do the trick.

 Make sure you’re spraying all parts of the plant, including the tops and bottoms of leaves, on a regular schedule.